boralv/VodRecovery/README.md

 ## Script Notes

 * The script CANNOT recover every single vod.
-The script can only recover vods that still exist on the twitch vod domains.
+The script can only recover vods that still exist on the Twitch VOD domains.
 * Due to twitch's deletion process vods are typically only available up to 60 days old.
 The script will notify you if its older then 60 days.
 * The script uses UTC timezone as default when recovering vods.
-* Ensure to enter the seconds value as 00 when running the script as the script brute forces the seconds value automatically.
+* When entering the timestamp you can omit the seconds as the script brute forces the seconds value automatically.
-* To recover a VOD of a livestream you need to provide a Twitch Client ID and an Access Token.
+* To recover a VOD of a livestream you need to provide a Twitch Client ID and an Access Token, which are stored locally in `twitch-auth.json`.
 You can use [twitchtokengenerator.com](https://twitchtokengenerator.com) for example.

 ## Analytical Sites